-The city's focal point is Forodhani Gardens Park, where you can relax during the day overlooking the sea.
-At sunset, the area is transformed into a hectic food market, where small stalls are set up and the day's catch is fried and cooked.
-A favorite place for both locals and tourists.
+The city's focal point is the park Forodhani Gardens, where you can relax during the day with a view havet.
+At sunset, the area transforms into a hectic food market, where small stalls are set up and the catch of the day is fried and prepared.
+A favorite place for locals and tourists alike.

 The food looks inviting, but pay attention to theirs seafood, which is not always quite as freshly caught as promised.